 Depending on how long a Finnish citizen or their family member has lived in the UK, they may be able to obtain a permanent residence permit under the EU Settlement Scheme (settled status) or a temporary residence permit (pre-settled status).
 To obtain settled status, a Finnish citizen must demonstrate that they have lived continuously in the UK for at least five years.
 A person with pre-settled status may apply for settled status after a period of five years of continuous residence in the country.

 The UK government has announced that it will not require EU citizens legally resident in the country before 1 January 2021 to fulfil certain conditions under EU law, such as comprehensive health insurance or proof of employment, when applying for the EU Settlement Scheme.

-For information about the rights and status of EU citizens in the UK and on how to register, please visit the Home Office website: Stay in the UK after it leaves the EU.
+For information about the rights and status of EU citizens in the UK and about registration, go to the Home Office website: Stay in the UK after it leaves the EU

 Finnish citizens moving or travelling to the UK after 31 December 2020

-At the end of the transitional period on 31 December 2020, the free movement of EU citizens to the UK will end and restrictions will be placed on the entry and rights of EU citizens arriving in the country.
-In that case, the provisions on third-country nationals will be applied on entry.
+With the end of the transition period on 31 December 2020, the free movement of EU citizens to the UK ended and new restrictions were be placed on the entry and rights of EU citizens arriving in the country.
+As of 1 January 2021, the provisions on third-country nationals are applied on entry.

 The UK introduced a new points-based immigration system on 1 January 2021.
 Most visa routes, such as the Student visa and the Skilled Worker visa, are now open for applications.
 The Graduate visa route will open in summer 2021 for international students who have successfully completed a university degree.

 The UK’s points-based immigration system: information for EU citizens | Gov.uk